 2. Roast Rider Coffee

 Location: Hilltop East

 Roast Rider Coffee boasts an extremely modern vibe that feels both professional yet casual, and their regulars reflect that well.
-They’ve got a variety of seating ranging from couches to an outward-facing bar, including a shaded patio area for sitting outside.
+They’ve got various seating ranging from couches to an outward-facing bar, including a shaded patio area for sitting outside.
 Located in the Hilltop East shopping center just near Bottlecraft and Taste Unlimited, Roast Rider’s heavy foot traffic creates a high-energy atmosphere that’s perfect for catching up and not having to worry about being too loud.
-Their cold brew is delicious and they’ve got an array of tasty and healthy foods to go along with their coffee.
-I tested out a house cappuccino and it was very tasty.
+Their cold brew is delicious, and they’ve got an array of tasty and healthy foods to go along with their coffee.
+I tested out a house cappuccino, and it was very tasty.

 Location: Town Center

 Town Center Cold Pressed is much more than a coffee shop.
-They’ve got a full menu of house-pressed juices, smoothie bowls, Kombucha, shakes and more.
-Each of their three locations have dark walls and dim lighting; if you’re looking for the coffee shop version of a night club, then Town Center Cold Press might be your place.
+They’ve got a full menu of house-pressed juices, smoothie bowls, Kombucha, shakes, and more.
+Each of their three locations has dark walls and dim lighting; if you’re looking for the coffee shop version of a nightclub, then Town Center Cold Press might be your place.
 They use fresh ingredients to create a clean, healthy, and extensive menu.
-The lines are long and the place stays full; a testament to the quality of their product.
+The lines are long, and the place stays full, a testament to the quality of their product.
 For the sake of uniformity, I stuck with their coffee selection.
-Town Center Cold Pressed takes their coffee seriously, and I was more than satisfied with my cortado.
+Town Center Cold Pressed takes its coffee seriously, and I was more than satisfied with my cortado.
 If you’re in the area, they’re worth the trip.